darcyMaz/YTtoPSP/README.md

 <h3 align="center"> YTtoPSP </h3>

   <p align="center">

     A project which allows the user to download audio from YouTube videos in a format playable on PSP, sorted by track number, which includes user inputted metadata.

+    Audio downloaded from YouTube is of the M4A filetype.
+The PSP is able to play (among other file types) M4A with the codec AAC 266kbps and sampling frequency 44.100 kHz.
+So, this is what I have chosen for this project.

   </p>
 </div>